 Bad news: Yes.
 Good news: Not all of them.
 Keep reading to learn more about probiotics side effects and how to pick the ones that will give you all the benefits with fewer of the burps.

 Did you know that probiotic supplements are tiny pills full of live bacteria?
 Yes, to work their magic, the bacteria in your probiotics have to be alive… Otherwise they’re completely useless.
 Replenishing this good bacteria in your gut keeps your entire gut microbiome in balance and positively impacts your overall health.

-You can take probiotics for a variety of reasons – whether you’re recovering from a course of antibiotics, managing the symptoms of a medical condition or looking for a way to improve digestion.
+You can take probiotics for a variety of reasons – whether you’re looking for the best probiotic to take after antibiotics, managing the symptoms of a medical condition or looking for a way to improve digestion.
 You might even want to get rid of unnecessary bloating, because let’s face it, no one has ever been thrilled to wake up puffy.

 Because these bacteria are so powerful, your body might need a little time to adjust.
 Especially if your gut health is garbage – in which case you might notice some probiotics side effects for a couple of days to weeks.
 These side effects can include gas and bloating… but that’s just your body’s way of telling you that the probiotics are doing their thing, and you’ll be feeling brand new in no time.

 Can lactobacillus acidophilus and other probiotics cause bloating and gas?

 The sudden rush of extra bacteria can cause gas….
 Don’t worry, this won’t last forever.
 This is probably just a result of your body adjusting, and will subside within a week’s time.
 You might also have mild diarrhea when you first start taking probiotics.
 It’s likely this is also just an adjustment phase, and nothing more serious.
 But if your frequent bathroom trips persist, you should contact your doctor.